 13. Relationships are powerful.
 Tell us about the people in your life who influence and motivate you to do this sport.
 Why are those relationships as rewarding and important as racing itself?

-Yes, relationships are importing and infinitely rewarding and as I’ve said, they are the greatest gift swimming has given me.
+Yes, relationships are important and infinitely rewarding.
+They are the greatest gift swimming has given me.